 My best known book is The Beermat Entrepreneur, which I co-authored in 2002.
 It broke the mould of books on entrepreneurship, which up to that point had been rather formal.

-I have also ghosted on personal development.
+My other specialism is psychology.
 I have studied counselling and have done some business and personal coaching, and I enjoy writing on these topics.

 I’ve been a published writer since 1991, and have written travel, crime, humour and (my current passion) history under my own name.
 I have also worked in marketing and PR, though I now write full-time.

 I am based in North Hertfordshire.